j4mesli/Vue.js-Playground/README.md

 - After both terminals finish executing their respective commands, the project is live at the server Vue3 opened!
   ex: http://localhost:8080
 ```

+## chatrbox-live

+<a href="https://tutorial-vue-firebase-si-9ae38.web.app/">Visit my site here!</a>

+A real-time chatroom made with Vue.js on the frontend and Node.js &amp; Firebase as the BaaS.
+Users create an account to access the chatroom, where they send messages in a global chat in real time.
+Complete with profanity filter.

+This static site utilizes Vue.js's Router function to allow for dynamic routing for my static site.
+By registering users to the Firebase NoSQL database, the site can determine whether or not someone is logged in and displays the proper elements as such.